Who We Are

 Psychological Center staff adhere to the ethical principles and code of conduct for psychologists of the American Psychological Association, as well as the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule, and the Family Educational Rights and Privacy Act (FERPA).

-MSU students, faculty, and staff can receive therapy services at no charge.
+Murray State students, faculty, and staff can receive therapy services at no charge.
 Community members' charges are based on a sliding fee scale, ranging from $3 - $35 per session.
+Payments can be made with cash or check.
+We are unable to accept credit or debit card payments.

-MSU students, faculty, and staff pay $50 per assessment.
+Murray State students, faculty, and staff pay $50 per assessment.
+Community members'

-Community members' fees are based on a sliding fee scale, ranging from $50 to $150 per assessment.
+fees are based on a sliding fee scale, ranging from $50 to $150 per assessment.
+Payments can be made with cash or check.
+We are unable to accept credit or debit card payments.

 The availability of assessment appointments is limited, so if you don't come in the first few weeks of the semester you may be placed on a waiting list.